curlsloth/NYU-HPC-4-newbies/README.md

 # (There shall be 100 files in total, with naming scheme out_[slurm job ID]_[SLURM_ARRAY_TASK_ID].out)
 ```

-You can check a file by using `cat` command:
+You can show the content of a file by using `cat` command to check the output of our Python script:
 ```
 cat /scratch/<NetID>/pytorch-example/slurm_output/out_48368654_0.out
 # Output: 0 is an even number